 The Terraform Fundamentals in 20 mins

-I realise we didn’t cover each area in a lot of detail, but I wanted to simply take you through the high level concepts so that you can dive in and get going.
-You’ve got the basics down and we’ve covered all the important and main topics.
+And that’s it!
+I realise we didn’t cover each area in a lot of detail today, but I did just want to take you through the high level Terraform concepts so that you can now dive in to the technology and get learning, which is the best way.